nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/conversion/how-to-automatically-convert-a-document-to-pdf.md

 ## Document Preparation

-The document needs a metadata to hold the PDF blob created during the conversion.
+The document needs a metadata to hold the PDF blob created during the conversion, two options are available:

-* Either We use the default File document type.
-In that case, the metadata that holds the blob is `file:content`.
+* Use the default File document type, in that case, the metadata that holds the blob is `file:content`.
-* Or we can define our own custom metadata to store the blob.
-So we first need to add a field to the schema in the document definition.
-This new metadata has to be of Blob type.
+* Define your own custom metadata to store the blob.
+To do so, you first need to add a field to the schema in the document definition.
+This new metadata has to be a Blob type.
 Here is an example where the new metadata is "pdffile".
 It can be accessed by "myDocumentSchema:pdffile" if the schema name of my document type is "myDocumentSchema".

 ![]({{file name='schema_pdffile.png'}} ?w=600,border=true)